-Written for fun several years ago (before the official comic books came out), these are scripts for a fanfiction Firefly season two, in screenplay format, with appropriate teasers, commercial breaks, etc. They pick up pretty much right where the movie leaves off.
+Written for fun several years ago, these are scripts for an imagined Firefly season two, in screenplay format, with appropriate teasers, commercial breaks, etc. They pick up where the movie leaves off.

 Princess Amber’s Bed is an online children’s book dedicated to the author’s daughter, Amber, and offered free in honor of the non-profit organization Kids Need to Read, which provides books to underfunded schools, libraries, and literacy programs across the United States.

 Permission is granted by the author and illustrator to download and print copies for personal non-commercial use.

 Three of Jen Hilton’s original designs and project instructions are featured in the book Steampunk Style Jewelry edited by Jean Campbell and published by Creative Publishing international, released in December 2009.
 This title is available through Amazon, Barnes & Noble, Ornamentea, Michael’s, and other book and craft stores worldwide.

 J.L.
 Hilton (as Jen Hilton) is one of many artists featured in the book 1000 Steampunk Creations: Neo-Victorian Fashion, Gear, and Art.
 With 1,000 color photographs, it’s a showcase of jewelry, fashion, accessories, headgear, artwork, home decorations and curious contraptions.

 My first paid published work, a short story titled “The Visitor,” appeared in issue #139 of DRAGON MAGAZINE in November 1988.

 I remember the most exciting thing for my 17-year-old self — other than being published in such a cool magazine and selected by none other than Patrick Lucien Price himself, an inspiration for the Dragonlance character Raistlin — was the fact that fantasy artist Jennell Jaquays illustrated my story with such amazing artwork.